Life Coach Certification Program Information

 Get information on certificate programs in life coaching, as well as professional certification in this field.
 Learn about coursework, certification requirements and career options in life coaching.

 A life coach works with individuals or teams to provide guidance in career, personal, spiritual and organizational goals.
 Certificate programs for life coaches are generally offered at the graduate level by colleges and universities.

-These certificate programs often prepare graduates to earn certification from the International Coach Federation (ICF).
 Certification is offered at several levels, depending on education and experience.
-Applicants must pass proficiency exams and maintain their certifications by adhering to Federation standards.
+Applicants must pass proficiency exams and maintain their certifications by adhering to ICF standards.

 Applicants to life coach certificate programs must possess an undergraduate degree.
 Some programs may also prefer applicants to hold a master's or doctoral degree.
 International participants must additionally have an appropriate visa and demonstrate English language proficiency by attaining certain scores on approved tests.

 Coursework in a life coach certificate program includes general business classes, as well as courses in pricing, marketing, developing materials and choosing a specialty.
 Common core course topics may include:

 - Leadership techniques

 - Positive psychology